Jim Porter (giant): Taverns

 Porter opened his first tavern, The Lone Star, in 1836 near the Portland Canal in Louisville.

 Prospering early, he built a bigger tavern on Front Street in Shippingport.
-The massive building was three stories tall with 18 rooms and 10' ceilings.
+The massive building was three stories tall with 18 rooms and 10-foot ceilings.
 The Big Gun Tavern was to be the grandest hotel in the South.
 Porter's tavern was built by 1848, complete with custom made furniture designed to fit his build.

 Unfortunately, Porter's endeavor failed as steamboat traffic eventually gave way to the growing train traffic.

 Death

 Porter was found dead in his bed on the morning of April 25, 1859, as a family member attempted to rouse him for breakfast.
 It is believed that he died of heart disease as a complication of acromegaly.

 A special coffin 9 feet long and 2 feet wide at the breast was made for Porter and the rear doors had to be tied shut as the hearse lead a parade like a procession to Cave Hill Cemetery on April 28, 1859.

 He was survived by his mother, by then the wife of Capt.
 Harrington, brother, and sister.

 Ever the spectacle, visitors from around the world peered into the ornamental door of the family vault to see the contrast of Porter's casket next to the casket of normal size.
 The vault soon fell into disrepair and was torn down by 1900.
 Today only a concrete marker remains.